stefreschke/hwr-oop-lecture-shared/README.md

 ```
 4. Open both the repository and the other folder in IntelliJ IDEA.

----
-**REMEMBER**
-Only code in the other folder, not the cloned repository.
+> :warning: Only code in the other folder, not the cloned repository.
 You should only use the cloned repository to copy code into your local environment.
----

 5. Once you are required to refresh the code during the lecture: Go into your local repository (the original, not the copy) and pull.
 ```